tianyma/cuFast/readme.md

 GPU compute ability 61(GeForce MX250)

 `
-!modify Makefile adapting to your environment!
+!modify Makefile to adapt to your environment!
 `
 ## Dirs